ivmai/bdwgc/README.md

 some machines, it may be desirable to set `GC_stackbottom` to a good approximation of the stack base (bottom).

-Client code may include "gc.h", which defines all of the following, plus many others.
+Client code may include `gc.h`, which defines all of the following, plus many others.

   1. `GC_malloc(bytes)` - Allocate an object of a given size.
 Unlike malloc,